davidkronthaler-dk/edgemeta/README.md

 result is required, a seed can be additionally set to ensure the latter.

 Assume observed data (estimates and standard errors) from *k = 5* independent studies.
-A frequentist predictive distribution can be computed using:
+The average effect can be estimated using the `remaeffect` function:

 ``` r
 library(edgemeta)